 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 In the compliance test, ip-codec-set 1 was used for this purpose.
-Nexvortex supports the G.711MU codec.
+TELUS supports the G.711MU, G.729A codecs.
 Default values can be used for all other fields.